-PAC-UK & AUK Child to Parent Violence Project
+Child to Parent Violence Services

 - Further information and enquiries

 CPV is a serious issue for many families, which is often misunderstood or overlooked.
 It can be a difficult and seemingly impossible task for parents and carers to acknowledge that this is happening in their family.

 Child to Parent Violence is now recognised as a real risk factor in adoptive and other permanent placements.
 Non-violent resistance (NVR) is an approach that helps parents learn how to deal with these violent behaviours in children.
 This workshop will set out the principles of NVR; it is highly recommended for all parents of permanence but particularly for those whose children are violent.